ZukoIsADog/aneirinBaker.github.io/_pages/About.md

 My name is Aneirin (Nye) Baker.
 I am a Hardware Engineer at the National Quantum Computing Center in the UK.
 I am just finishing up my PhD at Heriot Watt Univertisty studying under [Michael Hartmann](https://www.quantumtheory.nat.fau.eu/) (Erlangen Univeristy formerly Heriot Watt).
 Also working with [Patrik Ohbergs group](http://home.eps.hw.ac.uk/~po15/index.html).
 My PhD was on Qunatum Computing Hardware looking into three body interactions within superconducting circuits and their uses in Quantum Simulators.
 In addition to this I work on Numerical Simulations of Chiral Condensates looking into their relation to the Fractional Quantum Hall Effect.

 Outside of work I love to cycle, hike, swim, rock climb etc etc I love sports in general.
-In what spare time I have left I have three animals to look after; two dogs (Kaya and Zuko) and a Cat (Loki), Zuko is the newest addition to our .....horde he's a 5 month Romanian rescue so he is taking alot of attention these days.
+In what spare time I have left I have three animals to look after; two dogs (Kaya and Zuko) and a Cat (Loki), Zuko is the newest addition to our .....horde he's a 2 year old Romanian rescue so he is taking alot of attention these days.

 <head>
 <style>